Let’s Talk 800-528-4058

 Combat Fraud Metalphoto product identification label

-Fraud is a major issue that impacts consumers and every member of the supply chain.
-According to a recent news report, consumers lost approximately $5.8 billion to fraud in 2021 alone — and that doesn’t include the billions lost to businesses.
+Fraud is a major issue affecting consumers and every member of the supply chain.
+For example, in 2023, consumers lost approximately $10 billion to fraud in the US alone — and that doesn’t include billions in business losses.

-A product identification system provides retailers and other supply chain members with a means of verifying the authenticity of your products.
+A product identification system allows retailers and other supply chain members to verify the authenticity of your products.
 This setup is particularly important if you manufacture high-value goods like electronics or luxury apparel.

 Improve Traceability

-In addition to helping you fight fraud, a product identification system will improve supply chain traceability.
-By tracking products as they move through the links of the supply chain, you can gain valuable business insights that will help you operate more efficiently.
-In turn, this can improve profitability and allow you to better serve your customers.
+A product identification system will help you fight fraud and improve supply chain traceability.
+By tracking products as they move through each stage of the supply chain, you can gain valuable business insights that will help you operate more efficiently.

 Enhance Supply Chain Transparency